-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a file sharing tool download link for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a file sharing tool download link for the recipient.
 The text in the e-mail message may attempt to convince the recipient to open the link and view the details.
 However, the link references a malicious .exe file that, when executed, attempts to infect the system with malicious code

 E-mail messages that are related to this threat (RuleID4414) may contain the following file: